 Unless a business is domiciled or has a real and effective presence in the European Union (EU), overseas brand owners and their attorneys will generally need to instruct an IP lawyer within the European Union to prosecute trademark and design applications to registration as well as defending such rights against challenges.
 An EU based IP lawyer will also be needed to protect against third party infringement and counterfeits.

-Niall Tierney has many years of experience of acting on behalf of non-EU businesses and IP attorneys.
+Niall has many years of experience of acting on behalf of non-EU businesses and IP attorneys.
 He is authorised to practice before the European Union Intellectual Property Office (EUIPO), the Intellectual Property Office of Ireland (IPOI), the United Kingdom Intellectual Property Office (UKIPO) and the World Intellectual Property Organization (WIPO).

-Niall has extensive experience of filing and prosecuting trademark and design applications from filing to conclusion.
+Niall has extensive experience of filing and prosecuting trademark and design applications from submission to conclusion.
 He has also prosecuted trade mark oppositions; cancellations and invalidations before the EUIPO, the UKIPO and IPOI.
 Niall also has prosecuted and defended design invalidation proceedings before the EUIPO and the UKIPO.

-TIERNEY IP can undertake and advise on the results of comprehensive IP clearance searches on behalf of overseas clients and attorneys.
+Niall can undertake and advise on the results of comprehensive IP clearance searches on behalf of overseas clients and attorneys.
 This service is of particular importance to clients wishing to operate and/or launch a brand in Ireland and the United Kingdom, which are both ‘first to use’ countries.

 In addition to providing services on a ‘case-by-case’ basis, Niall is also happy to work with clients through his ‘On Demand’ service.